The-Learning-And-Vision-Atelier-LAVA/Stereo-Image-SR/README.md

 Over the last few years, several milestone methods have been developed for stereo image SR, including [StereoSR](https://github.com/PeterZhouSZ/stereosr), [PASSRnet](https://github.com/The-Learning-And-Vision-Atelier-LAVA/PASSRnet) and [iPASSR](https://github.com/YingqianWang/iPASSR).
 In this challenge, [PASSRnet](https://github.com/The-Learning-And-Vision-Atelier-LAVA/PASSRnet) is used as a baseline model and the submitted results should be at least on par with PASSRnet.
 The solutions with PSNR values lower than PASSRnet will not be ranked in the leaderboard.

 ## Submission
 We use CodaLab for online submission in the development phase.
-In the test phase, the final results and the source codes (both trainin and test) need to be submitted via emails (ntire.stereosr@outlook.com).
+In the test phase, the final results and the source codes (both training and test) need to be submitted via emails (ntire.stereosr@outlook.com).
 Please refer to our online website for details of the submission rules.

 ## Important Dates
 * 2022-01-21: Release of training and validation data;